MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 On an internet-connected device, packages are downloaded and installed independently of the database engine using the package installer for each operating system.
 The following table describes all available packages, but you only need *one* R or Python package to get a specific combination of features.

+Package names are "root" names.
 Fully-qualified package names include version information that varies by package installer.
 See the commands in the following sections for package references that work in an install command.

 | Package name | Applies to | Description |
 |--------------|----------|-------------|